Reviews You Can Rely On

 What Other Water Filter Should You Consider?

-Take a look at the Brita Elite Advanced Faucet if you're deadset on a faucet filter.
-It has a similar design and overall filter performance (and costs a little more in the long run), but it might be better for you if you have specific contaminant concerns or are already in the Brita ecosystem with other products.
+The Brita Elite Advanced Faucet is the other faucet filter we tested.
+It has a similar design and overall filter performance, but costs a little more in the long run.
 And if you're willing to consider a pitcher option, the Pur Plus 11-Cup Pitcher is hands down our top pick.
-Our Editor's Choice pick for best pitcher has serious scores in filtering critical contaminants and is just as simple to use.
+As our Editor's Choice for best pitcher, it has serious scores in filtering critical contaminants and is about as simple as it gets.
+It gets bonus points for being relatively affordable too.

 pur plus vertical faucet - the pur plus is an installation-free filter that provides...